 Alternatively referred to as the squiggly or twiddle, the tilde is a character ( ~ ) found on computer keyboards below the escape or ESC key and on the same key as the back quote that resembles a squiggly line.
-In the picture to the right, is a graphic representation of the tilde.
+The graphic gives an representation of how the tilde may appear.
 Below are a few examples of how and when the tilde is used.

 - In languages such as Spanish and Portuguese, the tilde is a diacritical mark that is placed over a letter such as 'a' and 'n' to help emphasize the letter.